 APART FROM THE DATA THAT CORELOGIC and our big data panellists create and analyse, there is a huge amount of data that the industry itself creates.
 But there are some issues in making the practical stuff happen.

 Brooke believes there is a wide gap that could be closed if data was to flow seamlessly between real estate franchise offices and head office, something that is being overlooked by many real estate brands.
 In other cases, information is being held up because each party believes that the data belongs to them.
 So while some are successfully sharing data, he says, most businesses would be amazed at how much crossover there is right now between buyers, sellers, tenants and landlords.
-Three or four different
+Three or four differentfranchisees might be speaking with the same person, which really no longer needs to happen.

 “We’ve just gone through the process of selling and buying, and I’m being contacted through three different offices from the same franchise,” says Brooke.
 Greater Data is working with some of the larger franchises to bring their data together with more intelligence and cohesion.